 The spine is part of the body’s core and the muscles that surround the spine aid in balance and movement.
 When excess weight is present those muscles become strained as they must work harder to maintain balance.
 Walking helps with weight management and weight loss eliminating or reducing the effects of excessive weight.

 Walking benefits your whole body.
 It reduces your risk of heart disease, improves blood sugar and blood pressure, reduces your risk of osteoporosis, helps you maintain body weight, improves your mental health, and can even reduce your risk of certain cancers.
 With your spine at the core of your body, good spinal health plays a part in every one of these conditions.
 By combining walking with chiropractic care, you are giving your body its best chance at good health and optimal function.

-The information herein on "Walking Benefits Everyone In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Walking Benefits Everyone In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.